-Apple has announced its new Apple Card credit card at the company’s Show Time services event on Monday.
-The announcement follows reports last month that the tech titan has been working with investment bank Goldman Sachs on a joint credit card.
+Apple announced its new credit card, the Apple Card, at the company’s Show Time services event on March 25.
+The announcement followed reports in February that the tech titan had been working with investment bank Goldman Sachs on a joint credit card.

 How It Works

-The card comes both in physical and digital form, living in both the wallet in the user’s pocket and the Apple Wallet app on their iPhone.
-The Cupertino giant says the Apple Card will have no fees, lower interest rates, better rewards, and provide a “new level of privacy and security.”
+The card comes both in physical and digital form, living in both the wallet in the cardholder’s pocket and the Apple Wallet app on their iPhone.
+Apple says the Apple Card will have no fees, lower interest rates, better rewards, and provide a “new level of privacy and security.”

 The digital card can be used anywhere Apple Pay is accepted.
 Customers will be able to track purchases, check balances, and more right from the app, while Apple Card support is available 24/7 via text.

 The Apple Card is the result of a partnership with Goldman Sachs, with Mastercard responsible for payment processing.